Show, don’t tell.

 Any writing expert will tell you it’s crucial to learn how to show action through your writing instead of simply telling the reader about it.

-Learning how to “show, don’t tell” in your writing can make the difference between having your novel relegated to the slush pile and getting a great book deal.
+Learning how to “show, don’t tell” in your writing can make the difference between having your novel relegated to the slush pile or getting a great book deal.

 So what does it mean?